 LED Tent Pegs

 You can avoid tripping up your tent lines with this simple contraption, the lighted pegs.
 They are positioned at the entrance of a tent and come in handy for safety to help you not trip over any line.
-You may also enjoy decorating them as runway lights into your own personal space!
+You may also enjoy decorating them as runway lights in your own personal space!

 Chinese Lanterns – A Big NO